ICGV Ægir: Cod Wars

 On the morning of 26 May, Ægir, captained by Guðmundur Kjærnested, caught the trawler Everton, captained by George Mussell, fishing within the 50-nautical mile zone and demanded that it stopped to be boarded.
 Captain Mussell rejected the Coast Guards demands and steamed away. Ægir pursued and fired several warning shots, first blanks and then solid shots across Everton's bow.
 When that had no effect, Ægir fired a total of eight shots into Everton's hull.
 Despite the violent act, the communication between the two captains remained cordial during the shooting with Guðmundur stating his intentions ahead of the shootings and asking Mussell to move his crew to the back of the ship.
 After each shot, Ægir waited until the engineer of Everton inspected the damage, which Mussell then reported to the Coast Guard ship, before commencing shooting.
 One of the shots hit Everton just above waterline and as it speed away it took on water and started to list.
 As it neared other British trawlers, Ægir ceased its pursuit.
 The trawler was repaired by crewmen from the tug Statesman and HMS Jupiter, despite recommendations to otherwise, went back to fishing the day after.
 In 2004, declassified documents showed that the incident nearly caused an escalation of the dispute as Captain Jock Slater of Jupiter had requested permission from London to fire at Ægir if it was still attempting to seize Everton upon its arrival.
 By the evening of the day, officials in London seriously discussed ordering Ægir to be seized by any means necessary but did not follow through due to the repercussions those actions could bring, mainly the potential loss of life, as the Coast Guard crew was unlikely to give the ship up without a fight, and the likelihood of Iceland abandoning NATO as a response.

 With the arrival of the Royal Navy, the ICG vessels began interactions with the frigates and Ægir had three separate significant collisions with British frigates; on 1 June with HMS Scylla on 17 July with HMS Lincoln and on 29 August with HMS Apollo.
-Following the final collision, the 2nd engineer on Týr, Halldór Halfreðsson, died in an accident while working on repairs, becoming the only fatality of the Cod Wars.
+Following the final collision, the 2nd engineer on Týr, Halldór Hallfreðsson, died in an accident while working on repairs, becoming the only fatality of the Cod Wars.
 He had been electric welding holes on the port side of the ship when a wave swept over the ship as it tried to evade the tug Statesman.

 On 3 October, Ægir collided with the frigate Lincoln again, this time recorded by a television crew.
 The Icelandic government threatened to break off diplomatic ties with the United Kingdom, which led to the withdrawal of Royal Navy vessels from the area on 3 October.
 The de-escalation led to a treaty that allowed access to the area for British fishermen, but only in smaller trawlers.